SteinAcker1/FirstRealRepo/README.md

 # FirstRealRepo
-A new repository to practice with in BINP16
+A new, fresh repository to practice with in BINP16